terminaldweller/milla/README.md

 ## Deploy

+### Docker

+Images are automatically pushed to dockerhub.
+So you can get it from [there](https://hub.docker.com/r/terminaldweller/milla).
 An example docker compose file is provided in the repo under `docker-compose.yaml`. milla can be used with [gvisor](https://gvisor.dev/)'s docker runtime, `runsc`.